MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 1. Model your card data.
 1. Use `MessageBuilder.attachAdaptiveCard` in the template with dynamic card data.

 You can also add new cards for your application if necessary.
-For more information on how to build different types of Adaptive Cards with a list, or a table of dynamic contents using `ColumnSet`, and `FactSet`, see [sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/ga/adaptive-card-notification).
+For more information on how to build different types of Adaptive Cards with a list, or a table of dynamic contents using `ColumnSet` and `FactSet`, see [sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/ga/adaptive-card-notification).

 ### Access Microsoft Graph